The Disciplinary Committee handles breaches of applicable regulations by listed companies and trading members.

 Ann-Christine Lindeblad is a member of the Disciplinary Committee.
 Ann-Christine is a Justice of the Supreme Court and has previous experience as secretary and expert at the Ministry of Finance between 1984 and 1998.
 She has also been a special investigator in the Ministry of Finance on a number of investigations since 2011, including MiFID II, MAR/MAD and the previous AIF investigation.
 Ann-Christine Lindeblad is Deputy Chairman of the Swedish Securities Council and Nasdaq Stockholm’s disciplinary committee and a member of SwedSec’s disciplinary committee.

 Helene Willberg is a member of the Disciplinary Committee.
 Helene has over 25 years of experience providing transaction advisory, corporate finance and audit services to multinational corporations.
-Her experience is primarily Nordic market, she has counseled companies on a diverse set of corporate growth strategies including public market offerings, divestitures and acquisitions as well as corporate governance and value creation.
+Her experience is primarily from the Nordic market, she has counseled companies on a diverse set of corporate growth strategies including public market offerings, divestitures and acquisitions as well as corporate governance and value creation.
 Helene is a Managing Director with Alvarez & Marsal Transaction Advisory Group in Stockholm.